defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/content-designers.md

 ```/user/56256655226/post/817837847.php```

-Work with a Frontend Developer to make sure all URLs follow a user-friendly format.
+Work with a frontend developer to make sure all URLs follow a user-friendly format.

 ## Use the right headings